 The Pearl San Antonio

 The Pearl is a historic San Antonio TX neighbourhood that sprung up in the 1880s – around the same time Laura Ingalls was frolicking on the prairie, and when, in this town, the Pearl Brewing Company sprung up.
 Linked by the river and the brewery, the Pearl neighbourhood is now gentrified after years of neglect since the brewery closed in 2001.

 Now it’s a cultural and culinary destination, sporting a vibe like Austin rocked before it reached peak hipness.
 If you’re looking for a warm, cultural getaway, consider San Antonio.
-Then make a beeline for the Pearl District.
+Then make a beeline for Pearl.
 Here’s a game plan for your time there.

 The Pearl San Antonio Restaurants

-There are many fantastic restaurants to eat at in San Antonio and many of them lie within the Pearl district.
+There are many fantastic restaurants to eat at in San Antonio and many of them lie within Pearl.
 Jump-start your day with a French-style patisserie from Bakery Lorraine.
 The pastry chef owners met while working for Thomas Keller at Bouchon Bakery in Napa Valley.